frandieguez/frandieguez/README.md

 #### 🔭 I’m currently working on ...

-Currently I'm helping to create the Web frontend of [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.
+I'm helping to create the Web frontend, maintaining some React Native plugins and helping my team as Tech Lead at [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.